Connecticut COBRA Insurance

 Frequently Asked Questions

-Can I keep my HSA or flexible spending account with COBRA insurance?
+Can I keep the same health insurance plan with COBRA insurance?

 Should I sign up for COBRA insurance if I only need insurance for a month?